GuyTeichman/RNAlysis/docs/source/tutorial.rst

 The dataset
 =================
 For the first analysis, we will use a publicly available dataset from `WormBase <https://downloads.wormbase.org/species/c_elegans/annotation/RNASeq_controls_FPKM/c_elegans.PRJNA13758.current.RNASeq_controls_FPKM.dat>`_.
-This dataset describes the mean expression level of each gene over the developmental stages of *C. elegans* nematodes, averaged from RNA-sequencing short-read experiments that have been identified in the literature as being 'controls'.
+This dataset describes the median expression level of each gene over the developmental stages of *C. elegans* nematodes, averaged from RNA-sequencing short-read experiments that have been identified in the literature as being 'controls'.

 The original table linked above contains the mean expression, median expression, and number of samples for each developmental stage.
-Since we are only interested in the means, before starting the analysis, I copied the Mean columns to a new table, and gave the columns more readable names.
+Since we are only interested in the medians, before starting the analysis, I copied the Median columns to a new table, and gave the columns more readable names.
 You can find the table I created `here <https://raw.githubusercontent.com/GuyTeichman/RNAlysis/master/tests/test_files/elegans_developmental_stages.tsv>`_.